 Colon cancer remains one of the most common types of cancer in the United States.
-It ranks third among cancer-related deaths (if breast and prostate cancer are combined), and the lifetime risk among all genders is about 4 percent.
-Catching warning signs of cancer early is the best way to ensure a good prognosis, and often the main way people find out about potential colon cancer is through symptoms.
+It ranks third among cancer-related deaths (if breast cancer and prostate cancer are combined), and the lifetime risk among all genders is about 4 percent.
+Catching colorectal cancer symptoms early is the best way to ensure a good colon cancer test prognosis, and often the main way people find out about potential colon cancer risk is through symptoms.

-Signs and symptoms can be easy to miss because they so often resemble other common disorders, particularly digestive disorders.
+Colorectal cancer symptoms and signs can be easy to miss because they so often resemble other common disorders, particularly digestive disorders.
 Read on to learn more about the common signs of colon cancer in men below.

 Colon cancer refers to any cancer that begins in the cells of the colon, or large intestine.
 This is the last part of the digestive tract.
 Due to the rectum’s proximity, colon and rectal cancers are typically grouped together as colorectal cancer.